PostgreSQL triggers will associate a

-RAISE 'Updating row with ID: %', id; RAISE division_by_zero; RAISE WARNING 'Unable to deleted record';
+RAISE 'Updating row with ID: %', id; RAISE division_by_zero; RAISE WARNING 'Unable to delete record';

-This makes sure triggers are executing as expected and if there are any warnings/errors, it will log a message.
+This ensures triggers are executing as expected and if there are any warnings/errors, it will log a message.

-Even though queries and triggers are executing correctly, we might not see the desired result because of potentially suprising behaviour of PostgreSQL.
-There are a some scenarios where PostgreSQL seems to be not working at first but it actually is the expected behaviour.
+Even though queries and triggers are executing correctly, we might not see the desired result because of the potentially surprising behavior of PostgreSQL.
+There are some scenarios where PostgreSQL seems to be not working at first but it actually is the expected behavior.